Before You Start Planting Grass Seed

 When using lawn treatments or lawn-care products, always follow package directions regarding proper clothing, protective equipment, application procedures and safety precautions.

 Before seeding, first identify the type of turf currently growing in your lawn.
-If you’re starting from scratch, select a turf type suited to grow in your region and remember the specific requirements for your yard.
+If you’re starting from scratch, select a turf type suited to your region and remember the specific requirements for your yard.

 Grass seed labels describe specific care requirements — such as light tolerance, hardiness and resistance to drought — for that particular species of grass.
 Turfgrasses are either cool-season grasses or warm-season grasses.
 In general, where you live determines your lawn type.